Jeremy Duncan

-Jeremy Duncan (born 27 August 1997) is a field hockey player from Ireland who has played for the national field hockey team.
+Jeremy Duncan (born 27 August 1994) is a field hockey player from Ireland who has played for the national field hockey team.

 Life

-Duncan was born in Sydney, Australia, on 2 August 1994.
+Duncan was born in Ireland, on 2 August 1994.

 Field hockey

 Domestic league

 Duncan currently competes in the Irish Hockey League, where he represents Monkstown.

 Under–21

 He made his debut for the Irish U–21 team in 2014 at the EuroHockey Junior Championship II in Lousada.

 Senior national team

 Duncan made his senior international debut in 2014.
 He appeared in a test series against England in Reading.

 Since his debut, Duncan has been present at numerous international events.
 He has medalled once with the national team, taking home gold at the 2023 edition of the EuroHockey Championship II.

 He competed at the 2024 FIH Olympic Qualifiers in Valencia.